 Taking other medicines

 eye drops which contain an ingredient called thiomersal.
 If using such eye drops as

-well as latanoprost, you should wait at least 5 minutes between using these eye
+well as APO-LATANOPROST, you should wait at least 5 minutes between using these eye

 some other eye drops that contain a prostaglandin.
-The use of two or more prostaglandin eye drops at the same time is not
+The use of two or more prostaglandin

-How to use this medicine
+How to take this medicine

-Follow carefully all directions given to you by your doctor.
+Follow all directions given to you by your doctor or pharmacist carefully.

-Their instructions may be different to the information in this leaflet.
+They may differ from the information contained in this leaflet.

 If you are being changed from one eye drop to another, follow your doctor's instructions

 carefully as to when to stop the old drops and when to start the new drops.

 How much to use

-Use latanoprost every day, at about the same time each day, preferably in the
+Use APO-LATANOPROST every day, at about the same time each day, preferably in the

 How to use it

 If you are wearing soft contact lenses, remove them before putting the drops in your

-The preservative in latanoprost (benzalkonium chloride) may be deposited in soft
+The preservative in APO-LATANOPROST (benzalkonium chloride) may be deposited in soft

 contact lenses.
 You can put your soft contact lenses back into your eyes 15 minutes

-If using other eye drops in addition to latanoprost, wait at least 5 minutes before
+If using other eye drops in addition to APO-LATANOPROST, wait at least 5 minutes before

 Be careful not to touch the dropper tip against your eye, eyelid or anything else.

 Touching the dropper tip against something may contaminate the eye drops and give

 You may find it easier to put drops in your eye while you are sitting or lying down.

-Wash your hands well with soap and water.
+1. Wash your hands well with soap and water.

-Use your finger to gently pull down the lower eyelid of your affected eye.
+4. Use your finger to gently pull down the lower eyelid of your affected eye.

-Tilt your head back and look up.
+5. Tilt your head back and look up.

-Place the tip of the bottle close to but not touching your eye.
+6. Place the tip of the bottle close to but not touching your eye.
+Squeeze the bottle

-Squeeze the bottle gently so that only one drop goes into your eye, then release the lower eyelid.
+gently so that only one drop goes into your eye, then release the lower eyelid.

 Close your eye.
 Do not blink or rub your eye.

-While your eye is closed, place your index finger against the inside corner of your
+7. While your eye is closed, place your index finger against the inside corner of your

 medicine from draining through the tear duct to the nose and throat, from where it

 can be absorbed into other parts of your body.
-Ask your doctor for more specific instructions on this technique.
+Ask your doctor for more specific instructions

-Screw the cap back on the bottle.
+8. Screw the inner cap back on the bottle.

-Wash your hands again with soap and water to remove any residue.
+9. Wash your hands again with soap and water to remove any residue.

 You may feel a slight burning sensation in the eye shortly after using the eye drops.

-If this persists, or is very uncomfortable, contact your doctor.
+If this persists, or is very uncomfortable, contact your doctor or pharmacist.

-How long to use it for
+How long to use it

-Latanoprost helps control your condition but does not cure it.
+APO-LATANOPROST helps control your condition but does not cure it.

 If you forget to use it

-If you are not sure whether to skip the dose, talk to your doctor.
+If you are not sure whether to skip the dose, talk to your doctor or pharmacist.

-Do not double dose to make up for missed doses.
+Do not use double the amount to make up for the dose that you missed.

 If you use too much (overdose)

 If you accidentally put several drops in your eye, immediately rinse your eye with

-If you think that you or anyone else may have swallowed latanoprost, immediately telephone your doctor or the Poisons Information
+If you think that you or anyone else may have swallowed APO-LATANOPROST, immediately

 even if there are no signs of discomfort or poisoning.
-You may need urgent medical attention.

 While you are using this medicine